blabla1337/skf-flask/installations/Kubernetes/Azure.md

     --set controller.setAsDefaultIngress=true
 ```

-8. Check out your IP and do your DNS stuff `kubectl get ingress`
+8. Check out your IP and do your DNS stuff `kubectl get ingress OR kubectl --namespace default get services -o wide -w ingress-nginx-controller`

 Add the IP of the ingress controller to your DNS records, setting the frontend domain (the domain in
 `FRONTEND_URI`).